austinbcomstock/kucoin-to-cointracker/README.md

 # kucoin-to-cointracker
-Allows you to convert Kucoin mrgin transactions into Cointracker compatible CSV files for manual import.
+Allows you to convert Kucoin margin transactions into Cointracker compatible CSV files for manual import.

 # Kucoin Margin Transactions -> Cointracker Transactions
-There is currently no third-party integration between Cointracker and Kucoin Margin to get margin/leveraged transactions from Kucoin into Cointracker, see this [request](https://community.cointracker.io/t/kucoin-margin-account-is-completely-ignored/1000).
-This repo allows you to transform Kucoin transactions into something that is relatively easy to import into Cointracker.
+There is no third-party integration between Cointracker and Kucoin Margin to get margin/leveraged transactions from Kucoin into Cointracker; see this [request](https://community.cointracker.io/t/kucoin-margin-account-is-completely-ignored/1000).
+This repo allows you to transform Kucoin transactions into something relatively easy to import into Cointracker.

 ## Pre-requisites
 * python3
 * pip / pipenv
-* TRADE_xxxxxxxxxxxxxxxxxxxxxxxx.csv file (This file can be exported from Kucoin (inside the zip file you download)
+* TRADE_xxxxxxxxxxxxxxxxxxxxxxxx.csv file (This file is exported from Kucoin Margin transactions - inside the zip file they give you)

 ## Installation